ehsanasgari/CL2018SuperPivot/installations/README.md

 ```

-## (3) Running Jupyter Notebook on the server and view it on your laptop
+## (Step 3) Running Jupyter Notebook on the server and view it on your laptop

 ### Run a Jupyter notebook on the server